 This is basic roommate etiquette.
 Dorm rooms are already small as they are, and your day-old Chipotle leftovers won’t make it any better.
 If you insist on eating in your room, then at least offer to share.

 If you are able to take the stairs, you don’t need the elevator to go up one floor.

 Elevators are a scarcity at this school.
 People are already in a rush in between classes, so using the elevator to go up to the third floor of Hamilton at 11:38 a.m. before 11:40 classes start is not helping anybody.
-In buildings where the elevators are notoriously slow and in high demand (like Hamilton or Carman), we advise taking the stairs to not only save time but also get those steps in.
+In buildings where the elevators are notoriously slow and in high demand (like Hamilton or Carman), we advise taking the stairs to not only save time, but also to get those steps in.

-Have your ID ready at the main desk of your dorm so you don’t hold up everyone else.
+Have your ID ready at the main desk of your dorm, so you don’t hold up everyone else.

 This goes for dining hall lines as well.
 It’ll make it easier for the people signing you in and everyone else waiting behind you.